codatio/codat-docs/docs/sync-for-expenses/sync-for-expenses-faq.md

 For example, if you are issuing credit cards, using Codat’s Assess product would allow you to determine the risk associated with the company that has the same `companyId` and API key.

 Likewise, you can use `billPayments` to retrieve a list of bills from your customer’s accounting software and enable them to pay these and reconcile their payments.

+### Can I use the Sandbox account to test a sync when implementing Sync for Expenses?
+Currently we do not support Sandbox as a destination platform when establishing an accounting connection.
+This is because it is hard to see data which has been pushed and our Codat sandbox has been designed for pulling data.
+We recommend signing up to a free QuickBooks/Xero developer account to test syncs, which will give you sandbox access as well.

+For more information on how to set up your accounting platform integration take a look at the [following documentation](https://docs.codat.io/integrations/accounting/overview).

+### Is the transaction ID unique to each connected company?
+Each transaction id is unique to a client's company but they aren't unique across connections.
+We currently only support a single accounting connection per company.
+If a company wants to swap their accounting software or would like to link to a different entity we recommend creating a new company.

+### What can we reuse from a Coat Bill Pay build for Sync for Expenses?
+You could re-use the chart of accounts, tracking categories and tax rates from our Accounting API.
+However, we recommend using the [mappingOptions](https://docs.codat.io/sync-for-expenses-api#/operations/get-mapping-options) for expenses because of the transaction type support.
+Authentication, company creation and the Accounting connection linking journeys can be reused between builds.
+This is because the companies can use the same Id between Codat products.